Table of Contents

 Sexual Misconduct is defined broadly under this Policy and Procedures for Sexual Misconduct Complaints (Policy).
 Sexual Misconduct includes Sexual Assault, Sexual Harassment, Non-consensual Sexual Contact, Non-Consensual Sexual Intercourse, Sexual Exploitation, Sexual Misconduct with a Minor, Child Molesting, and sex discrimination, which are defined below.
 Sexual Misconduct is a violation of University policy, state and federal civil rights laws, and may violate state and federal criminal laws.
 When an allegation of misconduct is brought to an appropriate administrator’s attention, and a respondent is found to have violated this policy, the University will issue appropriate sanctions to prevent future misconduct.

 The University reserves the right to take whatever measures it deems necessary in response to an allegation of Sexual Misconduct in order to protect the rights and personal safety of students, employees, and other members of the University community.
 Such measures include, but are not limited to, modification of living arrangements, interim suspension from campus pending a hearing, and reporting the matter to local police.
 Not all forms of Sexual Misconduct will be deemed to be equally serious offenses, and the University reserves the right to impose different sanctions, ranging from verbal warning to expulsion, depending on the severity of the offense.
 The University will consider the concerns and rights of both the complainant and the person accused of the Sexual Misconduct.
+Back to top

 The following terms and definitions apply to this Policy.